florian-beetz/bachelor-thesis/thesis.md

 [@fig:approach] shows the general approach of the migration.
 The approach is substantially different depending on whether an issue is located in an external dependency or in JabRef's codebase.
-When the issues were fixed in a future version of a third-party library, the solution simply consists of upgrading said dependency, otherwise the issues were reported to the maintainers of the respective libraries or a code contribution to their projects was created.
+When the issues were fixed in a later version of a third-party library, the solution simply consists of an upgrade to the new version, otherwise the issues were reported to the maintainers of the respective libraries or a code contribution to their projects was created.

 ![General approach of the migration](images/approach.svg){#fig:approach}